Policies on access and use of the collections at Baltimore City Archives

-- Daily registration requires presentation of photographic ID to Archives’ personnel at the registration desk.
-Researchers must sign the daily register, including name and arrival time.
+- Note: daily registration requires all researchers and visitors to sign the daily register book, including name and arrival time.

-- Personal possessions are to be stored in a locker as directed by Archives’ staff.
-Personal belongings placed in lockers are stored at your own risk.
-The Baltimore City Archives is not responsible for personal property lost or stolen at its facility.
+- Any disallowed items are to be stored in an on-site locker as directed by Archives’ staff.
+Personal belongings in lockers are stored at your own risk.
+Baltimore City Archives and its staff are not responsible for personal property lost or stolen at its facility.

 SEARCHROOM – USE OF RECORDS

 - No children under age 15 are allowed in the searchroom without permission of a reference archivist.

 - Searchroom computers are available for use by the public.
 These may be used for accessing digitized archival records.
 BCA staff will instruct researchers on computer use as appropriate.

 - When materials have been digitized, fragile originals will not be pulled for viewing.
 These and other rare books and manuscripts may only be viewed at the discretion of the City Archivist.

 - Researchers must initial pull slips for all records viewed.
 These will be provided by BCA staff.

 - All materials must be placed flat, securely on the searchroom table or in the foam book support if provided by staff.
 No materials may be placed on the floor, on top of or propped against other items, hanging over the edge of the table, nor held in the researcher’s lap.
 BCA staff may further direct researchers on handling of specific records.